meltano/handbook/src/_engineering/stable-increments.md

 - Releasing a feature without docs.
 - Adding a large new feature without tests.
 - Adding a feature with an unstable spec - meaning the spec is known to be non-final and is expected to later be updated in a non-backwards compatible manner.
+- Releasing a "short-term bug fix" with known remaining defects or undesirable behaviors.
+(Those will in turn need to be patched as part of a later "permanent" fix.)

 ## The high cost of unstable increments